jeeyonkang/Supreme-Court-Dataset-Extended/README.md

 - The script reads in the latest SCDB files, organized by both case and justices.
 It drops cases according to the criteria below.
 It then builds information for all the cases of a certain year.

 - Dropped cases: Cases are dropped when either
-  a) oral arguments do not exist, as indicated on the SCDB(the 'dateArgument' field is empty) or
+  - a) oral arguments do not exist, as indicated on the SCDB(the 'dateArgument' field is empty) or
-  b) the Oyez page for the case does not exist.
+  - b) the Oyez page for the case does not exist.

 The following are changes to the information of certain fields, compared to the pre-existing Convokit dataset:

-- adv-side-inferred: This field is set to False for all cases in the current version of the script, due to the lack of information on how sides are inferred.
+- `adv-side-inferred`: This field is set to `False` for all cases in the current version of the script, due to the lack of information on how sides are inferred.
 Convokit documentation mentions that documentation on the heuristics is forthcoming.

-- votes-side: If the win-side of a case is 2.0, we assume the vote was equally divided and we cannot infer which side the justice voted for.
+- `votes-side`: If the win-side of a case is 2.0, we assume the vote was equally divided and we cannot infer which side the justice voted for.
 We provide -1.0 in this case.

-- Though they are in the sample .jsonl file provided in the "Case information" section of the Convokit documentation, the "is_eq_divided" and "known_respondent_adv" fields are no longer provided in this script.
+- Though they are in the `sample.jsonl` file provided in the "Case information" section of the Convokit documentation, the `"is_eq_divided"` and `"known_respondent_adv"` fields are no longer provided in this script.
 This is per the most recent Convokit documentation.

 **Speaker-level information**

 The following are changes to the information of certain fields, compared to the pre-existing Convokit dataset:

-- type: If the speaker's role is unknown, the type is marked as U.
+- `type:` If the speaker's role is unknown, the type is marked as `U`.
   Though the original Convokit corpus' speaker dataframe marks unknown speaker roles as empty values, following the most recent documentation, this script marks them as U.

-- role: Per the most recent documentation of Convokit, the 'role' of the speaker is no longer provided.
+- `role`: Per the most recent documentation of Convokit, the 'role' of the speaker is no longer provided.

-**Conversation-level information**

-The following are changes to the information of certain fields, compared to the pre-existing Convokit dataset:

-- advocates:

-  - side: Convokit documentation states that "if no role is listed in Oyez, this is inferred via some heuristics (documentation forthcoming)."
-The current version of the script in this repository does not infer advocate sides and provides 3 for all advocates whose side is unclear.

 ### Testing

-The following tests were performed to ensure the integrity of the corpus:
+The following tests were performed in `testing/compare.ipynb` to ensure the integrity of the corpus

-- Comparison between the 2019 corpus, as extracted by the script in this repository, and the pre-existing 2019 corpus in the Convokit dataset.
+- We compared our scraped 2019 corpus (as extracted by the script in this repository) and the pre-existing 2019 corpus from the Convokit dataset.

-- Manual inspection of the 2020 corpus extracted by the script in this repository.
+- We manually inspect the 2020 corpus extracted by the script in this repository.

-The testing is documented in more detail in the testing/compare.ipynb file.

 ### Additional notes